sumukh03/matcch/README.md

 1. The user takes a __personality test__ which gives the personality score of the user.
 2. Based on the score, user is categorised into one of the __four clusters__.
-3. There after we use the Euclidean distance to find the nearest user personalities in the cluster.
+3. There after we use the Euclidean distance to find the similar nearest user personalities in the cluster.

    <img width="547"  src="https://github.com/sumukh03/matcch/assets/126386392/71764fb7-d7f8-44bd-a80d-909290f54853">